APCSPrinciples/FileCarving/README.md

 Begin with the following image:
 ![carvingex.jpg](carvingex.jpg)

-It looks like an ordinary picture, but it is hiding a secret message. *Right click* on the `carvingex.jpg` file, and choose *Save Image* to download the picture.
+It looks like an ordinary picture, but it is hiding a secret message. *Right click* on the `carvingex.jpg` file, and choose *Save Image As* to download the picture.
 Now, start HxD and open `carvingex.jpg` so you can read through the raw binary data.
+You should see something similar to the data below.
 ```
 00008e20: 3fff d950 4b03 0414 0000 0008 0088 6c0c  ?..PK.........l.
 00008e30: 3f18 f066 802d 0000 0032 0000 000a 001c  ?..f.-...2......